cosmic-echo/Finite/README.md

 ## Instalation

+1. Extract the Finite.tar.gz file
+2. Go to your home folder
+3. Hit Control+H to show hidden files
-1. Place the Finite folder at /home/[YOUR USERNAME]/.local/share/plasma/look-and-feel/ (hit Control+H to show hidden folders)
+4. Copy the Finite folder to .local/share/plasma/look-and-feel
+5. Hit Control+H again, so these files remain hidden
-2. Go to System Settings > Startup and Shutdown > Splash Screen > select "Finite" and click on apply.
+6. Go to System Settings > Startup and Shutdown > Splash Screen > select "Finite" and click on apply.